What is incontinence?

 - Nocturnal enuresis (especially in children).

-People who live with incontinence may suffer psychological consequences, such as embarrassment and anxiety, as well as social consequence, including isolation caused by fear of a leak.
+People who live with incontinence may suffer psychological consequences, such as embarrassment and anxiety, as well as a social consequences, including isolation caused by fear of a leak.